DVAN@SFSU

 Textures of Remembrance: Vietnamese Artists and Writers Reflect on the Fall of Saigon

-This exhibit explored the impact of April 30, 1975 through the perspectives of many young Vietnamese American artists.
+This exhibit explored the impact of April 30, 1975 through the perspectives of Vietnamese American artists.
 These creative works reflect on the enduring effects of the Vietnam War on identity, family, and community, while humanizing the Vietnamese diasporic refugee experience from the inside out.

 To learn more about this exhibit, see this video.